 - a passport that’s less than 10 years old (even if it has 6 months or more left)

-Teachers and pupils visiting the European countries in the Schengen area after 29 March 2019 should check the expiry date of their passport to make sure there will be at least 6 months validity remaining on the date of travel.
-Passport holders who do not meet these criteria, may be denied entry to these countries and should consider renewing their passport before travel in case of a ‘no deal’ scenario.
+Teachers and pupils visiting the European countries in the Schengen area after October 31 2019 should check the expiry date of their passport to make sure there will be at least 6 months validity remaining on the date of travel.
+Passport holders who do not meet these criteria, may be denied entry to these countries and should consider renewing their passport before travel in case of a no deal scenario.

 The new rules will apply for travel to countries in the Schengen Agreement which are: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
 These EU countries are not in the Schengen area: Ireland, Romania, Bulgaria, Croatia and Cyprus.